cheind/py-motmetrics/Readme.md

           munkres             -
 ```

 For small problem sizes all method perform equally well.
 Small problem sizes usually appear in computing `CLEAR-MOT` metrics of individual frames.
-On larges problem sizes only Google's [optimization tool](https://developers.google.com/optimization/) provides  acceptable performance characteristics.
+On larger problem sizes only Google's [optimization tool](https://developers.google.com/optimization/) provides  acceptable performance characteristics.
 For this reason **py-motmetrics** switches from `scipy` (the default) to `ortools` when problem sizes increase.

 `ortools` and `munkres` can be installed via `pip install ortools` and `pip install munkres`.